Efury1/Pretty-Print-Me/README.md

  ![Lucy Invitation Example](Lucy%20Invitation.jpg)

 2. **`Page.jpg`:**
-   - This image shows how the use rinputs invitation dteails
+   - This image shows how the use inputs for the invitation details

 ![Page](Page.jpg)